CZ-NIC/dns-probe/doc/YAMLfile.rst

         - 'country_code' # country-maxmind-db configuration option also needs to be set
         - 'round_trip_time' # TCP RTT
         - 'user_id' # Unique user ID (UUID), collected only from dnstap
+        - 'policy_action' # Policy applied to query, collected only from dnstap
+        - 'policy_rule' # Rule that triggered applied policy, collected only from dnstap

       # Maximum number of DNS records in one exported C-DNS block.
       cdns-records-per-block: 10000